-It’s funny how during my younger years, I used to call myself a world traveler after having been to a couple of countries.
-Now even after visiting 31 countries / 5 continents, I feel like I’ve only reached the tip of the iceberg.
-There is still so much to see and discover in this beautiful world we live in.
+It’s funny how I used to call myself a world traveler after having been to a couple of countries during my younger years.
+Even after visiting 31 countries / five continents, I feel I’ve only reached the tip of the iceberg.
+There is still so much to see and discover in this beautiful world.

 At the beginning of every year, we come up with a list of top travel destinations.
 We’ll be visiting some of them this year, some are places we’ve visited in the past that are up and coming, and the rest are places on our shortlist.
-Keep in mind that even if you don’t travel to some faraway place, adventures can be found anywhere, so go find a local adventure!
+Remember that even if you don’t travel to some faraway place, adventures can be found anywhere, so find a local adventure!

 Why visit these islands now?
-The Galapagos penguins, which are amongst the rarest in the world, have made a great comeback through conservation efforts.
-Since 2000, their population has doubled, which increases your chance to see them.
-Since the ecology of the area is so fragile, you never know how long that will last.
-And don’t forget to see the giant tortoises, blue-footed boobies, marine iguanas, and more, while you’re there.
+The Galapagos penguins, among the rarest in the world, have made a great comeback through conservation efforts.
+Since 2000, their population has doubled, which increases your chance of seeing them.

 Unlike Iceland, which gives you a lot of lush green landscapes and milder temperatures, Greenland is more for those who can brave the cold weather.
 However, it will give you some of the most remote experiences.
-It has the world’s lowest population density and offers a coast-to-coast ice cap, which will eventually change as it continues to melt.
+It has the world’s lowest population density and offers a coast-to-coast ice cap, which will eventually change as it melts.

 6. South Georgia Island

 Botswana rose from poverty to become one of Africa’s most stable societies.
-It is celebrating 50 years of independence in 2106, which means there will be even more to do and see when you visit.
 Also, who doesn’t want to see these animals??

 Japan is always one of the best places to visit in the world, no matter the year.
 It is a hotbed of some of the most unique and weird dining experiences in the world.
 On the flip side, it still holds onto the ancient traditions and customs.
-Japan will be hosting the 2020 Olympics which means that it will continue to develop new and exciting places to see and visit.

-Uruguay is known as the ‘Switzerland of America’.
+Uruguay is known as the ‘Switzerland of America.’
 Watch or become a gaucho (cowboy), see the beautiful natural landscapes, or the most famous landmark, La Mano de Punta del Este.

 11. Sri Lanka

-Tourism has grown by leaps and bounds since the country has become more stable, the tourism industry is growing in leap and bounds.
-More resorts and infrastructure is being built, but overall, there are still a ton of places to explore without the crowds.
-You’ll find ancient temples, bustling cities, spectacular beaches, the rainforest-covered mountains.
+Tourism has grown by leaps and bounds since the country has become more stable.
+More resorts and infrastructure are being built, and there are still many places to explore without the crowds.
+You’ll find ancient temples, bustling cities, spectacular beaches, and rainforest-covered mountains.